COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/fin-protocol.md

 ```

 #### stop
-The message is used to shutdown the Fin. this will be responded to by ack, after that there will follow an unregister.
+The message is used to shut down the Fin. this will be responded to by ack, after that there will follow an unregister.

 ```plantuml
 @startjson